 Dorsey & Whitney on May 1 confirmed to Law360 that on April 6 it announced furloughs of approximately 4% of its staff members and a 33% reduction of its 2020 employer contribution to its 401(k) plan.
 On May 19, the firm said its laying off a "limited number" of staff and attorneys across its U.S. and international offices and reducing pay for nonpartner attorneys and staff by between 10% and 20% beginning in June, to continue through the end of the year.
 Staff members earning less than $150,000 per year in base compensation will not be affected by the pay cuts.
 Those impacted by the layoffs were offered severance or benefit arrangements.
 Additionally, associates and certain other attorneys will see their billable-hour guidelines reduced for the year and special productivity bonuses will be provided to some attorneys who qualify at year-end.
 The firm is also shortening its summer associate program from 10 weeks to seven weeks and is delaying the start date for this year's first-year associates to Jan.
 1, 2021.
 On May 28, the firm confirmed its program will start in mid-June and that summer associates will be paid for the weeks they participate in the program and be extended offers at the end.

 Duane Morris told Law360 on April 16 it had instituted a graduated pay reduction.
-Equity partners had distributions deferred and their year-end compensation was reduced by 25%, while compensation for nonequity partners was reduced by 20%.
+Equity partners had distributions deferred and their year-end compensation was reduced by 25%, while compensation for nonequity partners would be reduced by 20%.
 Associate, special counsel and staff making more than $100,000 annually will see their salaries reduced by 15% starting May 1.
 Staff earning less than $100,000 won't see any pay cuts.
 On May 27, the firm said it had shortened its summer associate program to four weeks in July.
+On Sept.
+15, the firm confirmed it had restored the compensation for nonpartner attorneys and staff to their prepandemic amounts at the beginning of the month.

 Eckert Seamans confirmed April 3 to Law360 that it was furloughing some of its administrative and support staff without pay.
 At the time, the firm did not disclose how many employees would be affected, but it said those furloughed would still receive health and other benefits during their time away from work.